Angie Stone discography

 Angie Stone was an American singer who released ten studio albums, one compilation album, and more than two dozen singles.
 She has sold near five million records as a solo artist, including over 1.4 million albums in the United States.
 Stone's career began as a member of the hip hop trio The Sequence in the late 1970s.
-In 1999, she released her first solo album, Black Diamond on Arista Records.
+In 1999, she released her first solo album, Black Diamond, on Arista Records.
 It debuted at number 46 on the US Billboard 200 and peaked at number nine on the Top R&B/Hip-Hop Albums, eventually selling more than 750,000 copies.
-Black Diamond was awarded gold by the Recording Industry Association of America (RIAA) and the British Phonographic Industry (BPI), and produced the singles "No More Rain (In This Cloud)", "Life Story" and "Everyday", the former of which became a number-one hit on the Adult R&B Songs chart.
+Black Diamond was awarded gold by the Recording Industry Association of America (RIAA) and the British Phonographic Industry (BPI), and produced the singles "No More Rain (In This Cloud)", "Life Story" and "Everyday", the first of which became a number-one hit on the Adult R&B Songs chart.

-Following her transition to J Records, Stone released her second album Mahogany Soul.
+Following her transition to J Records, Stone released her second album, Mahogany Soul.
 Another gold-seller in the United Kingdom and United States, it peaked at number four on the US Top R&B/Hip-Hop Albums, while reaching the top twenty of the Dutch, Finnish and Flemish Album Charts.
 Mahogany Soul sold more than 1.2 million copies worldwide, and produced four singles, including "Brotha" and its remix version featuring Alicia Keys and Eve as well as the international hit single "Wish I Didn't Miss You", which marked her first chart topper on the US Dance Club Songs.
 Stone Love, Stone's third album, was released in June 2004 and debuted at number 14 on the US Billboard 200, selling 53,000 copies in its first week of release.
 Her highest-charting international success, it entered the top twenty in Belgium, Finland, Sweden and the Netherlands.
 Its release was preceded by the single "I Wanna Thank Ya" featuring Snoop Dogg, a top five hit in Belgium and Stone's second chart topper on the US Dance Club Songs.